bokeh/bokeh/sphinx/index.rst

 concise construction of novel graphics in the style of Protovis/D3, while delivering high-performance interactivity over large data to thin clients.

+For more information about the goals and direction of the project, please see the :ref:`technicalvision`.

+To get started quickly, follow the :ref:`quickstart`.

 Contents:

 .. toctree::